Archaeopteryx: Flight

 Archaeopteryx continues to play an important part in scientific debates about the origin and evolution of birds.
 Some scientists see it as a semi-arboreal climbing animal, following the idea that birds evolved from tree-dwelling gliders (the "trees down" hypothesis for the evolution of flight proposed by O. C. Marsh).
 Other scientists see Archaeopteryx as running quickly along the ground, supporting the idea that birds evolved flight by running (the "ground up" hypothesis proposed by Samuel Wendell Williston).
 Still others suggest that Archaeopteryx might have been at home both in the trees and on the ground, like modern crows, and this latter view is what currently is considered best supported by morphological characters.
 Altogether, it appears that the species was not particularly specialized for running on the ground or for perching.
 A scenario outlined by Elżanowski in 2002 suggested that Archaeopteryx used its wings mainly to escape predators by glides punctuated with shallow downstrokes to reach successively higher perches, and alternatively, to cover longer distances (mainly) by gliding down from cliffs or treetops.

 In March 2018, scientists reported that Archaeopteryx was likely capable of a flight stroke cycle morphologically closer to the grabbing motion of maniraptorans and distinct from that of modern birds.
 This study on Archaeopteryxs bone histology identified biomechanical and physiological adaptations exhibited by modern volant birds that perform intermittent flapping, such as pheasants and other burst flyers.

 Some researchers suggested that the feather sheaths of Archaeopteryx shows a center-out, flight related moulting strategy like modern birds.
 As it was a weak flier, this would have been extremely advantageous in preserving its maximum flight performance.
 Kiat and colleagues reinterpreted this purported moulting evidence to be problematic and equivocal at best, and considered that these structures more likely represents the calami traces of the fully grown feathers, though the original authors still remained by their conclusion.

+2026 CT-based study of the Chicago Archaeopteryx specimen reported avian-like soft-tissue correlates in the feeding apparatus, including structures interpreted as oral papillae and elements of a mobile tongue, suggesting similarities with feeding adaptations seen in modern birds.